 Some people only come to the Grand Canyon for a day, but I think you need at least two or three days – even if you’re just visiting the South Rim.

 Two days gives you a day for a hike into the canyon, and then another day for hiking along the Rim Trail.
-It also means you can fit a sunrise or a sunset in to your Grand Canyon itinerary – the best time for views over the canyon.
+It also means you can fit a sunrise or a sunset in to your Grand Canyon itinerary – the best times of day for views over the canyon.

 You can hike from the South to North Rims